-Students are required to submit the following by the February 1st deadline:
+Students are required to submit the following by the February 1, 2014 deadline:

-- General College application submitted to the college of first choice (separate from the nursing program application) with application fee of \$20.00 for first-time applicants to any of the twelve Connecticut Community Colleges. - Connecticut Community College Nursing Program (CT-CCNP) common application (the application is only available online).

-- If the student is using their high school chemistry to satisfy the admission requirement, official high school transcripts are required. - Official SAT I score reports, if applicable (see page 6 for clarification). - Official College/University transcripts from ALL colleges ever attended (including all CT Community Colleges), regardless of the age of the transcripts and applicability to the nursing program. - Official TEAS V results, if not taken at a CT Community College. - Proof of immunizations- consult with your college of first choice for current immunization requirements.

-All transcripts must be final transcripts.
+- General College application submitted to the college of first choice (separate from the nursing program application) with application fee of \$20.00 for first-time applicants to any of the twelve Connecticut Community Colleges. - Connecticut Community College Nursing Program (CT-CCNP) common application (the application is only available online). - Proof of high school completion. - If the student is using their high school chemistry to satisfy the admission requirement, official high school transcripts are required. - Official SAT I score reports, if applicable (see page 6 for clarification). - Official College/University transcripts from ALL colleges ever attended (including all CT Community Colleges), regardless of the age of the transcripts and applicability to the nursing program. - Official TEAS V results, if not taken at a CT Community College. - Proof of immunizations- consult with your college of first choice for current immunization requirements. - All transcripts must be final transcripts.
 Students taking courses in the fall semester prior to applying must submit transcripts that include their fall grades.
 Transcripts must be submitted regardless of the age of the transcripts and applicability to the nursing program.
-This includes any college credits earned while in high school.
+This includes any college credits earned while in high school, official CLEP or DSST testing results and official AP scores from advanced placement courses regardless of the score or applicability to the nursing program.